 The idea is quite simple.

 Meetings are only better when the people involved can collaborate and contribute seamlessly.
-It falls on the organizer to set the stage and create the right environment to facilitate the discussion.
+It falls on the organizer to set the stage and run a collaborative meeting.

 Set the context: